-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy's financial systems.

-On a three monthly basis, the auditor reports to the board of Governors on the operation of the systems of control and on the discharge of the board of Governors' financial responsibilities.
+On a three monthly basis, the internal auditor reports to the board of Governors on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.